ReactTraining/react-workshop/docs/yestertech-app.md

-# Developer Docs for this App
+# Docs for development on YesterTech app (for the fundamentals course)

 Just some starter info to help us all stay on the same page.